State of Wisconsin

 20.1.3 Verification Receipt Date

-The verification receipt date is the day verification is delivered to the appropriate IMincome maintenance agency or the next business day if verification is delivered after the agency's regularly scheduled business hours.
-IM agencies must stamp the receipt date on each piece of verification provided.
+The verification receipt date is the day verification is submitted to the appropriate IMincome maintenance agency or the next business day if verification is submitted after the agency's regularly scheduled business hours.

 20.1.4 General Rules